 The final sustainability areas discussed in this section focus on protecting and maintaining the integrity of your work over time, from the platform level down to the bit level.

-The final module in this section guides you through the process of aggregating the work you have done in previous modules, resulting in a comprehensive list of sustainability actions and their dependencies, both social and technical.
+The final module in Section C guides you through the process of aggregating the work you have done in all previous modules, resulting in a comprehensive list of sustainability actions and their dependencies, both social and technical.

 |Previous Page: Welcome and Getting Started||Next Page: Possible Workshop Schedules|